Joel Piñeiro: Toronto Blue Jays

 On May 9, 2015, Piñeiro signed a minor league contract with the Toronto Blue Jays.
 He was assigned to the Double-A New Hampshire Fisher Cats, and later the Triple-A Buffalo Bisons.
 In 13 appearances (11 starts), Piñeiro posted a 5–4 record, 4.23 ERA, and 35 strikeouts in 762/3 innings pitched.
 He was released on July 22.

+International career

+Piñeiro pitched for Puerto Rico in the 2006 World Baseball Classic, starting twice and allowing two earned runs in 8 2/3 innings.
+He was on Puerto Rico's roster for the 2017 World Baseball Classic but did not pitch in the tournament.
+He retired after the tournament.

 Personal life

-Piñeiro resides in Río Piedras, Puerto Rico with his wife Shirley and children Joel, Jr. (Born April 7, 2003), Juliana (born November 2, 2005), and twins Adrian & Fabian (born September 18, 2008).
+Piñeiro and his wife and four children.
+Their son, also named Joel, has pitched in college baseball.